Ibrahimshaker1/Oil-Correlations/README.md

 ## About The Package

-The package had two modules:
+This package had two modules:

 * correlations.py
   This module include the correlation code where where every researcher is a object,